 - In the long term, keto is very difficult for most people to stick to, and the best diet is one that you can keep up.

-There are a number of convincing theories of how type 2 diabetes develops.
-Although different theories disagree on whether insulin resistance or weight gain come first, many of them include excessive carbohydrate consumption as a factor in the development of type 2 diabetes.
+There are several convincing theories of how type 2 diabetes develops.
+Although different theories disagree on whether insulin resistance or weight gain comes first, many include excessive carbohydrate consumption as a factor in developing type 2 diabetes.